yuffyz/openmetadata-infra/README.md

 # openmetadata-infra

-Wraps the upstream `open-metadata/openmetadata/aws` Terraform module (the same module the "complete" example uses) and deploys it via GitHub Actions.
+Deploys OpenMetadata on AWS via GitHub Actions from the Terraform project committed in this repo at [`terraform/`](terraform/).

-The workflow checks out that module at a pinned ref, injects a remote-state backend and deployment `tfvars`, and runs Terraform.
-The example config is left authoritative, this repo only adds CI/CD, state, and configuration.
+That project is a vendored copy of the upstream `open-metadata/terraform-aws-openmetadata` `examples/complete` config, and it consumes the `open-metadata/openmetadata/aws` registry module (pinned to `1.12.13` in [`terraform/main.tf`](terraform/main.tf)).
+It is now **maintained here**: the workflow no longer checks out the upstream repo, and no config is rewritten at run time.
+Only two files are injected — the remote-state backend and the environment's `tfvars`.

 Deployments are **environment-scoped**: pick `dev` or `production` at run time.
 Each environment has its own tfvars, its own state file, and its own approval